Send the link below via email or IMCopy

 -Even if you inherit a risk factor, you can lower your overall risk by avoiding other risk factors.

--Another part of your heredity is your gender—whether you are male or female.
+-Another part of your heredity is your sex—whether you are male or female.

 -The environment is all the physical and social conditions that surround a person and can influence that person’s health.